2DGD-F0TH/2DGD_F0TH/chapters/020_Optimization_Profiling.md

 In modern games instances of lookup tables are as rare as hens' teeth, but it's an interesting historical view over some older forms of optimization.

+### Memoization {#memoization}

+Memoization (sometimes known as "tabling") is an optimization technique that consists in saving the result of an expensive function, as well as the function's arguments for later calls: this way when the same arguments are passed to the function, you can return the stored value instead of performing the calculation again.

+This is due to the fact that functions are deterministic, so if you have the same inputs you will always receive the same outputs: this allows to minimize expensive computations at the expense of memory.

+Obviously this technique can't really be applied to functions that make use of pseudo-random numbers and connected functionalities, because memoization would completely void such randomization.

+Memoization is usually implemented via decorators that check if the arguments passed are inside a defined data structure (usually a hash table): if there is a hit, the result is returned immediately, if not the original (expensive) function is run and its result is memorized in said structure.

+Memoization should be used only on functions that are:

+- Expensive
+- Called often with the same arguments

+If we start using this technique on all functions, we may end up with a software that occupies a lot of memory without any significant speedup.

 ### Approximations

 Many times when developing games we don't need to have a value that is precise to the 10th digit, that's where approximation comes into hand.